 Under the leadership of President Gina Orticelli, the Friends of the Library continues to be a contributor to the Library.
-Some of their programs include the Story Book Parade, Tree Lighting/Vendor Fair, and Spring and Fall Book Sales.
+Some of their programs include the Story Book Parade, Tree Lighting/Vendor Fair, and Mini-Golf fundraiser.
 Monetary contributions from the Friends are used for Library materials and to enhance our programs and services.
-This year, the Friends funded the purchase of a variety of Launchpads, which are pre-loaded themed learning tablets for children and teens.
-In April, Friends President Gina Orticelli was awarded the Anne Lindquist Library Spirit Award for her many years of volunteer service to the Library.
+In April, Friends Treasurer Patricia Soltisiak was awarded the Anne Lindquist Library Spirit Award for her many years of volunteer service to the Library.